mustafapoonawala95/F1TENTH-University-Of-Florida/Perception/README.md

 ## Architecture

 The network architecture is inspired by the GoogLeNet model for image classification.
 Our network has 24 convolutional layers followed by 2 fully connected layers.
 Instead of the inception modules used by GoogLeNet, we simply use 1 × 1 reduction layers followed by 3 × 3 convolutional layers.
+Our final layer predicts both class probabilities and bounding box coordinates.
+We normalize the bounding box width and height by the image width and height so that they fall between 0 and 1.
+We parametrize the bounding box x and y coordinates to be offsets of a particular grid cell location so they are also bounded between 0 and 1.
+We use a linear activation function for the final layer and all other layers use the following leaky rectified linear activation.

 The architecture is shown below.
 <p align = "center">
 <img src="images/yolo_architecture.JPG" width="953" height="410">
 </p>

+# Training

+Currently the model is being trained on PASCAL VOC YOLO dataset on kaggle. mAP close to 70% was being achieved after training for 45 epochs